Colin-b/pyxelrest/README.md

 ### Developer Installation (using PIP)

-1. Within Microsoft Excel, `Trust access to the VBA project object model` should be enabled.
+1. Within [Microsoft Excel], `Trust access to the VBA project object model` should be enabled.
    > File > Options > Trust Center > Trust Center Settings > Macro Settings
 2. Build the add-in C# solution using [Microsoft Visual Studio](https://visualstudio.microsoft.com):

    In order to do so, you need [Microsoft Office tools](https://visualstudio.microsoft.com/vs/features/office-tools/) to be installed and to add a test certificate.
    > Project > AutoLoadPyxelRestAddIn > Signing
-3. Microsoft Excel must be closed while executing the following script from within `pyxelrest` root folder:
+3. [Microsoft Excel] must be closed while executing the following script from within `pyxelrest` root folder:

         developer_install.bat